cvxgrp/log_ccv_conf_int/README.md

 conf_int.compute_pw_conf_ints()
 ```
 The following optional arguments can be passed into the solve method.
-* `thread_num` gives the number of threads used to run the parallel algorithm.
+* `thread_num` gives the number of threads used to run the algorithm in parallel accross optimized design points.
 * algorithm parameters
     * `tau_max` specifies the maximum value of penalty parameter `tau`.
 Default value is `1e3`.
     * `tau_init` specifies the initial value of `tau`.
 Default value is `1e-5`.